Hiyoteam/hackchat-client-plus/README.md

 - Open source and safe (No message or password recording)
 - Defend known latex weapons (Malicious latex messages wont be rendered but will be shown in plain text)
 - Repair the display of yourself's messages (Now no matter whether you use a tripcode, you can see the nickname of yourself in a different color from others', if you haven't set a custom nickname color with `/color` or `changecolor` command.)
-- *Custom invite (Now you can invite another user to a certain channel decided by you instead of a random channel.)
+- Custom invite (Now you can invite another user to a certain channel decided by you instead of a random channel.)
+  - You can just press enter to send a normal invite.
 - Fast quote (To reply to a certain message, just rightclick the sender's nickname) (thanks to <https://crosst.chat> for this part of code)
 - *Autocolor (When joining a channel, the client will automatically change your nickname color to what you want with a `changecolor` command.
 As you dont need to set color mannually every time, your nickname wont be colorless any more.)
 - Better reconnect (When you are disconnected from the server, the client will reconnect with your nickname with an extra underline to avoid being blocked because of having the same nickname as your former connection which still exists in the server.
 And if it fails to reconnect, when you try to send something the client will try reconnecting again.)